Hildesheim Treasure

 The Hildesheim Treasure, unearthed on October 17, 1868 in Hildesheim, Germany, is the largest collection of Roman silver found outside imperial frontiers.
 Most of it can be dated to the 1st century AD.
 The trove consists of about seventy exquisitely crafted solid silver vessels for eating and drinking and is now kept in the Antikensammlung Berlin (Altes Museum).
 It is generally believed that the treasure was the table service of a Roman commander, perhaps Publius Quinctilius Varus, who was militarily active in Germania.
-However, others also suggest that the treasure may have been war spoils rather than a table service.
+However, others also suggest that the treasure may have been war spoils rather than table service.